Label Nodes and Debugging Cursor's Position

 property of the label node.

-is a helper function that returns the node position as a
+returns the node position as a formatted string.

 1